 - Students will not be given an adjustment if it appears to make no significant difference to the assessment outcome, that is, it provides little benefit for the student, or the lack of an adjustment provides little detriment for the student.

-- Students who have any disability or special need that might adversely affect their ability to successfully participate in the course, have the responsibility to inform the person conducting admissions before they apply and indicate if a medical statement is required.
+- Prospective students who have any disability or special need that might adversely affect their ability to successfully participate in the course, have the responsibility to inform the person conducting admissions before they apply and indicate if a medical statement is required.

 - The person conducting admissions may ask the student for written confirmation of their disability.
 In medical cases, this will be a medical certificate.

-- The person conducting admissions will assess the situation and whether adjustments can enable the student to successfully complete the training.
+- VCI will assess the situation and whether adjustments can enable the student to successfully complete the training.
 VCI instructors may make appropriate concessions for students’ issues where they do not compromise the requirements of their course and the integrity, equity and fairness of assessment.